Seldir193/coderr_backend/DOCUMENTATION.md

 ## Contributing

 Contributions are welcome!
 Fork the repository, create a new branch, and submit a pull request.

+Please ensure that your code adheres to the following standards:
+- **Clean Code principles**: Write simple, understandable, and maintainable code.
+- **PEP 8 style guide**: Follow Python's official style guide to ensure consistency and readability.

 ---